human-nature-lab/Phenotype-paper/README.md

 ### Plotting scripts

-Phenotype-health, food&animal, and socio-economic, and supplmentary figure folders contain reproducible code capable of generating the figures in the paper.
+Phenotype-health, food&animal, and socio-economic, and supplmentary figure folders each contain an R script, which is capable of reproducing the figures in the paper.